cchdo/usgoship.ucsd.edu/about.md

   * DMS

-## CRUISE ORGANIZATION, PLANNING, AND DOCUMENTATION
+## Cruise Organization, Planning, And Documentation

 Each cruise will be planned by the chief scientist and principal investigators responsible for Level 1 and 2 measurements, taking into